rrbscode/Papers/Omics_Embryonic_Development.md

-## Multiple Omics Data for Gametogenesis and early embryogenesis:
+## Multiple Omics Data for Gametogenesis and embryogenesis: